-Only recharge the batteries in a safe location where they can be monitored.
-Do not charge them unattended.
-The lithium ion polymer batteries do not off gas while charging like lead acid or NiMH, so the DPV body can remain sealed during charging.
-It is recommended to remove the orange plastic lock strips from the DPV prior to charging in the unlikely event the batteries fail and vent.
-By standing the DPV on its tail to recharge, the weight of the body with the batteries inside will maintain the seal unless internal pressure builds up inside.
-Obey all warning and cautions previously listed on pages 3 & 4.
+Only recharge the battery in a safe location where it can be monitored.
+Do not charge the DPV unattended.
+The lithium ion batteries do not off gas while charging, so the DPV body can remain sealed during charging.
+Obey all warnings and cautions previously listed on pages 3 & 4.

-When the batteries and circular connector are plugged into the tail section, they can then be recharged via the supplied charger.
-Plug the charger into the DPV first, then plug the charger into the wall outlet.
+Plug the charger into the DPV first and then plug the charger into the wall outlet.
 The power light should be on and charging lights should change from green to red within one minute, indicating that the batteries are charging.
-At the end of charging, the CHARGING LEDs will turn green, but most likely not at the same exact time.
-The batteries are connected in series inside the DPV, so both batteries need to be charged together, whenever it needs charging.
+At the end of charging, the CHARGING LED will turn green.